Spartan Book Club

 The Spartan Book Club encourages alumni, faculty, staff, students and friends to virtually connect with each other to read and discuss books on a range of topics.
 Participation in the online forum is free — simply purchase the book or borrow it from your local library.
 A new book will be chosen approximately every two months.
 You can join at any time and do not have to participate in every reading session.

-Our current book is "Horse" by Geraldine Brooks.
+Our current book is "James" by Percival Everett.

 How It Works